Scott Perunovich: Professional

 Following the conclusion of his junior year with the Bulldogs, Perunovich ended his collegiate career by agreeing to a two-year, entry-level contract with his drafting club, the St. Louis Blues, on March 28, 2020.
 He was re-assigned to the Blues' American Hockey League (AHL) affiliate, the Utica Comets, to begin the 2020–21 season.
 In February, it was announced that Perunovich would miss most of the season while recovering from shoulder surgery.

 In September 2021, Perunovich was named team captain of the St. Louis Blues Prospects Team during the NHL's prospect tournament in Traverse City.
 Following the tournament, he competed with the Blues during their preseason games.
 Prior to the start of the 2021–22 season, Perunovich was re-assigned to their AHL affiliate, the Springfield Thunderbirds.

 Perunovich made his NHL debut with the Blues on November 18, 2021 in a game against the San Jose Sharks, scoring his first NHL point with an assist.

+On June 24, 2023, as a restricted free agent, Perunovich was signed to a one-year, $775,000 contract extension with the Blues.

+During the 2024–25 season, Perunovich's play was unable to solidify a role within the defensive corps on the Blues, primarily serving in a third-pairing role when inserted into the lineup and registering 2 goals and 6 points in 24 appearances.
+On January 27, 2025, Perunovich was traded by the Blues to the New York Islanders in exchange for a conditional fifth-round pick in 2026.